Designing a new space

 DIY Quiz - Should you really do it yourself or hire a professional?

+Great resource from the National Association of the Remodeling Industry -NARI.
 Should you save money by doing the job yourself?
 Do-it-yourself (DIY) jobs are a popular trend in the home improvement industry; however, before you grab a hammer and start swinging, you should know that this is a trend with a few potential problems.
-Before you decide to do-it-yourself, the National Association of the Remodeling Industry (NARI) recommends taking this DIY quiz:
+Before you decide to do-it-yourself, the National Association of the Remodeling Industry (NARI) recommends taking this...

 Monday, December 13, 2010